FlorenceHapgood/CV/README.md

 #### Communication

 Articulation and communication are some of my strongest skills.
 As an actor, it was crucial to be able to put myself in someone else's shoes.
 I am therefore able to communicate very effectively with my co-workers, a skill which has served me well during pair programming sessions.
 Similar skills were necessary when I was teaching, as I had to adapt to the learning style of my students and understand why they were having problems understanding a topic.
 It is now necessary to apply these techniques to myself, as I am constantly learning something new or trying to solve a bug.
 Diagnosing the gaps in my knowledge, articulating them, and (often) communicating my questions to others are areas I excel at.
-I predict that my tutoring background will give me the ability to explain technical concepts to people who are not from a tech background, and I'd be interested in exploring this skill in the future.

 #### Adaptability